Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

-\item If $(\mc{C}, \mu)$ is \textbf{not} in $\Sp[1]$ then we let $\Phimod(\mc{C}, \mu, K)$ be the family of configurations $\Phigen(K,\mu)$ defined in Lemma \ref{constructreseau}.
-By the conclusions of Lemma \ref{constructreseau}, to any of these point configurations is associated an electric field whose energy is bounded as in \eqref{contEnerconstr2} and which vanishes outside $K$. \end{enumerate}
+\item If $(\mc{C}, \mu)$ is \textit{not screenable}, we let $\Phimod(\mc{C}, \mu, K)$ be the family $\Phigen(K,\mu)$ defined in Lemma \ref{constructreseau}. \end{enumerate} In both cases, we end up with a family of point configuration in $K$ and associated screened electric fields whose energy is well-controlled. \end{defi}

-Let us evaluate the effect of this operation on the volume of configurations i.e. we compare the volume of a certain set of configurations in $\carr_R$ with the volume of the resulting configurations after applying $\Phimod$.
-We distinguish between the cases of a set of \textit{screenable} configurations and a set of \textit{non-screenable} configurations. \begin{lem} Let $R, K, \mu$ be as above.
-Assume $A$ is a (measurable) set of point configurations in $\config(\carr_R)$ such that each configuration of $A$ has $n$ points in $\carr_R$ and $n_{\rm{int}}$ points in $\Int_{\epsilon}$.
+We may compare the volume of a certain set of configurations in $\carr_R$ with the volume of the resulting configurations after applying $\Phimod$.
+We distinguish between the cases of a set of \textit{screenable} configurations and a set of \textit{non-screenable} configurations. \begin{lem} Let $\calA$ be a family of point configurations in $\config(\carr_R)$ such that each configuration of $\calA$ has $\Nn$ points in $\carr_R$ and $\Nnint$ points in $\Int_{\epsilon}$.
+Let $\v \leq \v_0$, as in \eqref{def:v0}, and assume, as in \eqref{condnext},